Aquanty/rtd-hgs/docs/source/index.rst

 #. **filename2** Name of the AlgoMesh chosen elements file
    *am_prefix*\ ``.echos.``\ *description2*.

-Faces flagged as true in the both files, that are in the top sheet, and are not oriented perpendicular to the sheet are chosen.
+| Faces flagged as true in the both files, that are in the top sheet,
+  and are not oriented perpendicular to the sheet are chosen.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces top am exclude
+| **Choose faces top am exclude**

 #. **filename1** Name of the AlgoMesh chosen elements file